DoWellUXLab/DoWell-Open-Source-License-Compatibility-check/README.md

-# Legalzard API Documentation
+# Open Source License Compatibility check by DoWell

-The LegalZard API provides access to a wide range of legal information and resources.
+The Open Source License Compatibility check API provides access to a wide range of legal information and resources.
 It allows developers to retrieve information about software licenses, legal documents, legal entities, check license compatibility, and more.
 The API aims to facilitate the integration of legal information into applications, websites, or other software systems.

-For detailed information about the LegalZard API, please refer to the documentation available at [LegalZard API Documentation](https://documenter.getpostman.com/view/22392526/2s93mBvyQx)
+For detailed information about the Open Source License Compatibility check API, please refer to the documentation available at [Documentation](https://documenter.getpostman.com/view/22392526/2s93mBvyQx)

 ## Main Functionalities/Endpoints

-The Legalzard API offers the following key features:
+The Open Source License Compatibility check API offers the following key features:

 - **Retrieve Licence Information**: The legalzard API allows users to have a look at all the details that are relevant to a given Software license.
 - **Create a Licence**: This involves adding information about a license to the database.